Naidh/LeakedMods/ServersMods/items/README.md

 ### Blyto-FullFastV1-1.0.0 - Made by Blyto
 Allows the user to attach all Ops-Core Fast MT Accessories.

-### EmuTarkov-AllItemsExamined-1.0.0
-This mod makes it so all items are examined by default.

 ### Frumorn-Auto17-1.0.0 - Made by Frumorn
 Adds full-auto at 1200 rounds per minute to GLOCK17 so you can keep muzzle attachment without using GLOCK18C.